mauricecruz/zero-base-themes/README.md

 ## Changing Themes

 Copy `/themes/_theme-template.less` and modify color values accordingly.
 Rename the file and save in the `/themes` directory.
-Update `build.less` with your theme name.
+Specify the theme of your choice in `config.less`.

 # About Canary